 10 Islamic Baby Girl Names Inspired by Ramadan

-Its official, the Holy month of Ramadan started last week and is being observed by nearly two billion Muslims all over the world.
+Its official, the Holy month of Ramadan started earlier this month and is being observed by nearly two billion Muslims all over the world.
 Referred to as the month of the fasting (Sawm), Ramadan is the ninth month of the Islamic calendar and commemorates the first revelation of the Holy Qur’an to Prophet Muhammad by Angel Gabriel (Jibreel), more than 1,400 years ago.

 This annual observance is regarded as one of the Five Pillars of Islam and during this month Muslims all over the world fast from dawn until dusk, to achieve a higher level of God consciousness.
 Fasting is obligatory (Fard) for adult Muslims, except for those who are suffering from illness, travelling, are elderly, pregnant, breastfeeding, diabetic, chronically ill or menstruating.
 Acts of charity, spiritual reflection, refraining from sin, increased prayer and forgiveness of others also take place during this special month.

 The end of Ramadan is marked by a big celebration called, ‘Eid-ul-Fitr’ – the Festival of the Breaking of the Fast.
 Muslims are not only celebrating the end of fasting but thanking Allah (God) for His blessings that helped them get through the month.
 The festival begins with the sighting of the new moon in the sky and although Eid is a joyous occasion, it is also a time for forgiveness and making amends.
 During Eid-ul-Fitr, Muslims dress in their finest clothes, give gifts to children, spend time visiting friends and family and feast on celebratory dishes.

 In celebration of Ramadan, we explore 10 baby girl names that represent the characteristics and qualities that are observed during this Holy month in Islam.